Buddhism and psychology: Reaction from Buddhist traditionalists

-Some traditional Buddhist practitioners have expressed concern that attempts to view Buddhism through the lens of psychology diminishes the Buddha's liberating message.
+Some Buddhist practitioners have expressed concern that attempts to view Buddhism through the lens of psychology diminishes the Buddha's liberating message.

 Patrick Kearney has written that the effort to integrate the teachings of the Buddha by interpreting it through the view of psychologies has led to "a growing confusion about the nature of Buddhist teachings and a willingness to distort and dilute these teachings".
 He is critical of Jack Kornfield and Mark Epstein for holding that psychological techniques are a necessity for some Buddhists and of Jeffrey Rubin for writing that enlightenment might not be possible.
 Kearney writes:

 American Theravada monk Thanissaro Bhikkhu has also criticized the interpretation of Buddhism through Psychology, which has different values and goals, derived from roots such as European Romanticism and Protestant Christianity.
 He also identifies broad commonalities between "Romantic/humanistic psychology" and early Buddhism: beliefs in human (versus divine) intervention with an approach that is experiential, pragmatic and therapeutic.
 Thanissaro Bhikkhu traces the roots of modern spiritual ideals from German Romantic Era philosopher Immanuel Kant through American psychologist and philosopher William James, Jung and humanistic psychologist Abraham Maslow.
 Thanissaro sees their view as centered on the idea of healing the 'divided self', an idea which is alien to Buddhism.
 Thanissaro asserts that there are also core differences between Romantic/humanistic psychology and Buddhism.
 These are summarized in the adjacent table.
 Thanissaro implicitly deems those who impose Romantic/humanistic goals on the Buddha's message as "Buddhist Romantics".

 The same similarities have been recognized by David McMahan when describing Buddhist modernism.

 Recognizing the widespread alienation and social fragmentation of modern life, Thanissaro Bhikkhu writes:

 Another Theravada monk, Bhikkhu Bodhi has also criticized the presentation of certain Buddhist teachings mixed with psychological and Humanistic views as being authentic Buddhism.
 This risks losing the essence of the liberating and radical message of the Buddha, which is focused on attaining nirvana: